AurelienRoyer/MICRO-TRI/README.md

 allow to record global notes of the observation and (not yet but soon) to export it

  ##  Major news
--05/2025: Bioclim Graph have been added
+-05/2025: Bioclim Graph have been added.

 -05/2025: exploration of data: possibility to changes ratio according to levels or US